Long Term Wage Rate

-Very, very important.
+The long term wage rate decision is one of the most important decisions on your claim.
 If WorkSafeBC sets your wage rate too low, every benefit based on that wage rate will also be too low.
 This could affect you for decades to come.

-How does WorkSafeBC set the Long Term Wage Rate?
+How does WorkSafeBC set the long term wage rate?

 The Workers Compensation Act says that the long-term wage rate is generally based on your earnings in the 12 month period just before the date of injury.
 Therefore, if you did not work all of the past 12 months, or your wages varied during the year, your long term wage rate may be less than your short term wage rate.